AndyDaSilva52/mule-module-json-logger/README.md

 ### 18th September 2024

-* Updated dependencies to fix vulnerabilities and and moved MUnit extensions to test scope as dependencies were being packaged with the JSON Logger which was adding ~50mb to deployable Mule jars
+* Updated dependencies to fix vulnerabilities and moved MUnit extensions to test scope as dependencies were being packaged with the JSON Logger which was adding ~50mb to deployable Mule jars

 ## Support disclaimer